samhohcm/RobotArm-Motors-Worksheet/README.md

 ## Contributing

-Coding, testing, and worksheet draft by [Sam Hoh](https://github.com/samhohcm) based on meisben's first Robot Simulator workshop.
+Coding, testing, and worksheet draft by [Sam Hoh](https://github.com/samhohcm).

 Feel free to contribute if you find any errors in this activity, by initiating a pull request.